-On our first recipe entry on the blog, we’d like to share our version of Via Mare’s Vegetable Casserole.
+For our first recipe entry on the blog, we’d like to share our version of Via Mare’s Vegetable Casserole.
 I first tried it when Mark brought me to a government agency-hosted event at Philippine International Convention Center.
-I liked it so much that I planned to recreate it in our kitchen.
+I liked it so much that I had to recreate it in our kitchen.

 Salt & Pepper